 The students who are recognized by their universities with special certificates and invitations to honor societies are certainly a minority of the student population.
 Why is that?
 Some will simply consider these students typical unproductive slackers and leave it at that.
 Some may attribute it to lack of motivation or even a lack of ability.
 Certainly these are factors.
 However, I think for many the problem is lack of knowledge; knowledge of how to succeed.
-Many students simply do not know the steps to follow in order to succeed in the academic environment.
+Many students simply do not know the steps to follow to succeed in the academic environment.
 Without this knowledge, most students’ performance will be mediocre at best.

 Related Customer Surveys

 Customer Satisfaction Survey – Customer satisfaction surveys from NBRI can provide your organization with the necessary knowledge and tools to improve customer satisfaction, intent to return, intent to recommend, and overall financial performance.

 View all Customer Surveys by NBRI.

 Numerous students have asked me how to succeed in their classes.
 This is a question I can easily answer.
 The path to academic success is not a secret.
 The same holds true for business.
 As an organizational consultant I have often been asked: “How do I take my company to the ‘Best in Class’ level?”.
 Once again, this is a question I can answer.
 The path to business success is not a secret.
 In fact, I can answer the question with just one word…